pelayoarbues/quartz/content/notes/literature-notes/Articles/How to Build Data Literacy in Your Company.md

 ---
 author: [[Sara Brown]]
-title: "How to Build Data Literacy in Your Company"
+title: "'How to Build Data Literacy in Your Company'"
 tags:
 - articles
 - literature-note